 It is hard to find a better school than Savannah State University if you wish to study Journalism.
 With 60 undergrads, Journalism is quite a popular major at Savannah State University.
 The setting in a significant city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 Seeking to steer clear of as many student loans as you can?
 Savannah State University and its $11,929 annual net price could be a good match for you.
 Campus safety a concern?
 You will be happy to find out that Savannah State University is known for a low crime rate.
 In what areas is Savannah State University doing the best?
 Take a look at all the school rankings.

 Bennett College for Women is a wonderful option for students pursuing a Journalism degree.
 With 8 undergrads, Journalism is one of most popular majors at Bennett College for Women.
 Based in Greensboro, North Carolina, this college is best suited for learners who flourish in an urban atmosphere.

 Any student pursuing a degree in Journalism has to take a look at Central State University.
 A popular major for undergraduates, there are roughly 25 learners enrolled in this program at Central State University.
 Wilberforce, Ohio is situated in a peaceful, relaxing, country area.

 Central State University does not require first-year students to live on-campus.
 On account of Central State University's outstanding student-to-faculty ratio of 13:1, there are many possibilities for students to work with their instructors.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Have a look at Central State University's scorecard.

 University of Missouri - Columbia is among your top options if you're planning on studying Journalism.
 The setting in a major city is wonderful for students trying to find adequate possibilities for social networking, adventure, and discovery.

 There is a graduate program available for students who are interested.
-University of Missouri - Columbia provides a few online degree programs, with health science the most well liked.
+About 94.0% of students submit ACT scores, with the average score being in the 26 range.
 Interested in knowing more about University of Missouri - Columbia's campus?
 Go on a virtual tour.